What Are My Options After a Grand Jury Indictment?

 About Grand Jury Indictment Attorney Dr. Nick Oberheiden

 Attorney Dr. Nick Oberheiden focuses his practice exclusively on federal litigation matters, predominantly federal criminal defense cases.
 Nick has represented elected officials, politicians, lawyers, prosecutors, federal agents, physicians, nurses, accountants, executives from the entertainment and sports industries, pilots, and business owners from all walks of life.

 The Post-Indictment Options

 (1) Dismissing a Federal Grand Jury Indictment Case

 Dismissal.
 Most clients ask their lawyers to “get rid of the indictment.”
 This means that they want their lawyers to dismiss the case.
 This practice of asking the court to dismiss the case is a routine approach for any defendant in a civil, federal court case with decent success chances, in which, for example, the plaintiff failed to state a claim or failed to assert proper jurisdiction.
-However, dismissing a federal indictment is an anomaly.
+However, dismissing a federal grand jury indictment is an anomaly.

 Procedurally, the defendant must file a motion with the court pursuant to Federal Rules of Criminal Procedure Rules 12, 47 to raise a defect in the prosecution or indictment including improper venue (case is pending in the wrong division or district), unnecessary and unconstitutional delay, a violation of the right to a speedy trial, vindictive prosecution, errors in the grand jury proceeding, combining two or more offenses in the same count, charging the same offense in more than one count, lack of specificity, improper joinder of defendants, failure to state an offense, or reasons of suppression of evidence.
 Basically, the defendant must show that they should not have been charged–– either for those offenses or based on a violation of constitutional rights.
 The request for a dismissal and other pretrial motions must be made timely and in accordance with the court’s case schedule.